-- What is the purpose of doing the work? - What is the necessity and justification for the proposed alteration? - Is the proposal a reasonable means of accomplishing the purpose? - Will the alteration be a permanent solution? - Will the alteration pass anticipated water flows without creating harmful flooding or erosion problems upstream or downstream? - What effect will the alteration have on fish habitat? - Will the materials used or the removal of ground cover create turbidity or other water quality problems? - Will the alteration interfere with the recreational use of the stream? - Will the alteration detract from the aesthetic beauty of the area? - What modification or alternative solutions are reasonably possible, which would reduce the disturbance to the stream channel and its environment, or better accomplish the desired goal of the proposed alteration? - Will the alteration be accomplished per the adopted minimum standards? - Are there public safety factors?
+- What is the purpose of doing the work? - What is the necessity and justification for the proposed alteration? - Is the proposal a reasonable means of accomplishing the purpose? - Will the alteration be a permanent solution? - Will the alteration pass anticipated water flows without creating harmful flooding or erosion problems upstream or downstream? - What effect will the alteration have on fish habitat? - Will the materials used, or the removal of ground cover create turbidity or other water quality problems? - Will the alteration interfere with the recreational use of the stream? - Will the alteration detract from the aesthetic beauty of the area? - What modification or alternative solutions are reasonably possible, which would reduce the disturbance to the stream channel and its environment, or better accomplish the desired goal of the proposed alteration? - Will the alteration be accomplished per the adopted minimum standards? - Are there public safety factors?

 Department staff shall comment on each of the Rule 35 items listed above.
-Comments shall be documented in writing by memo or by using a form developed by staff specifically for this purpose.
-These comments should form the basis for the Department's decision to approve, conditionally approve, or reject the Joint Application.
-The comments shall be included in the Joint Application permit record and should be attached to the permit decision.
+Comments should be documented in writing by memo or by using a form developed by staff specifically for this purpose.
+These comments shall form the basis for the Department's decision to approve, conditionally approve, or reject the Joint Application.
+The comments shall be included in the Joint Application permit record.
 Staff should complete this review and decision process within 20 business days of receiving comments from state agencies and other parties, if any.

-A. Call for Additional Information
+A. Request for Additional Information

 In some cases, staff may develop questions or identify a need for further information or clarification after sending the NOIR to the applicant, after receiving comments back from the applicant, or at or before the time staff comments on Rule 35 criteria.
-In this event, staff shall prepare a formal letter notifying the applicant of additional information that they require to complete processing the Join Application.
-Staff may distribute the letter to the applicant by email or physical mail.
-Staff shall allow 10 business days for response unless the applicant requests additional time.
+In this event, staff shall prepare a letter or email notifying the applicant of additional information that they require to complete processing the Joint Application.
+Staff should allow at least 10 business days for a response unless the applicant requests additional time.
 If the applicant does not timely respond to a request for additional information relative to the review of Rule 35 criteria, then the Department may notify the applicant that it is suspending further review and processing of the Joint Application until the applicant submits the information by a date specified by staff.
 If the applicant does not respond to the second request for additional information within the date specified by staff, then the Department may return the application to the applicant without refunding the application filing fee and close the record in the database if one has been created.

-Applicants responding to a call for additional information from the Department shall resubmit all documents and plans depicting revisions or new information prepared in response to the call.
-Applicants shall also submit a cover letter with their resubmittal package that summarizes the revisions and where in the resubmittal package the changes can be found.
+Applicants responding to a request for additional information from the Department shall resubmit all documents and plans depicting revisions or new information prepared in response to the call.
+Applicants should also submit a cover letter with their resubmittal package that summarizes the revisions and where in the resubmittal package the changes can be found.